Nash Ambassador: Ambassador Suburban

-A standout for 1946 was the Nash Ambassador "Suburban", a distinctive, partial wood-bodied variant designed as a halo car to draw customers into showrooms.
-The Suburban's coachwork was based on the "Slipstream" sedan characterized by its classic 1940s streamlined design.
+A special model for 1946 was the Ambassador "Suburban", a distinctive, partial wood-bodied variant designed as a halo car to draw customers into showrooms.
+The Suburban's coachwork was based on the "Slipstream" sedan characterized by its 1940s streamlined design.

-The Nash Ambassador "Suburban" was a unique sedan/wagon hybrid, distinct from a traditional station wagon.
-The Suburban's construction was also a hybrid design, primarily utilizing steel.
-It featured a one-piece metal roof stamping and steel inner doors, which were elegantly concealed behind the beautiful exterior panels crafted from high-quality hardwood.
+The Nash Ambassador "Suburban" was a sedan/wagon hybrid, and distinct from a traditional station wagon design with an elongated roof and tailgate.
+The Suburban's construction was also a hybrid, primarily utilizing steel.
+It featured a one-piece metal roof stamping and steel inner doors, which were concealed behind the exterior panels crafted from hardwood.
 The ash framing and window surrounds were complemented by Honduras mahogany paneling, the woodwork supplied by Mitchell-Bentley of Owosso, Michigan.
 The company also supplied the components for the distinctive Chrysler Town & Country models as well as the wood-paneled 1946 Ford and Mercury Sportsman convertibles.
 Like other Nash models, the Suburban offered pioneering options that enhanced comfort and convenience.
 These included the "Cruising Gear" overdrive, the trend-setting "Weather Eye" heating and ventilation system that drew fresh air from outside the car, and a remote-control Zenith radio, which allowed the driver to change stations with their toe via a button on the floor.
 Production of the Ambassador Suburban was limited, with Nash building 1,000 examples between 1946 and 1948.
 Of these, 275 were produced in 1946.